leonidas-o/abac-authorization-toolkit/README.md

     /bin/bash -c "ansible-playbook site.yml --tags sample-frontend-backend"
 ```
 > RedisRepo is the only template right now, so e.g. fluent for sessions is not supported (yet).
+> If ansible thinks that file was already updated, use for ansible-playbook: `--flush-cache`

 Possible Tags:
 - `--tags sample-frontend-backend`: Pre-configured frontend/backend project with Fluent, Redis, Leaf and PostgreSQL